Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.1 Thermal Energy transfers.md

 - If the average separation of the particles in a solid or liquid increases, so too does their potential energy(and the total internal energy of the substance)
 - In gasses however, forces between molecules are usually negligible.
 # Heat
-- **Heat** - energy that is transferred from one body to another as resulf of a difference in temperature
+- **Heat** - energy that is transferred from one body to another as result of a difference in temperature
 - Energy transferred from a hot to a cold body by heating increases the internal energy of the cold body.
 - Work done on the particles of a substance increases potential energy of the particles, and so increases internal energy
 # Thermal energy